walmartlabs/concord-website/docs/plugins/oneops.md

 <a name="cancelActiveDeployment"/>

-#### Cancel active deployment
+#### Cancelling Active Deployments

-The OneOps task can be used to cancel active deployment.
+The OneOps task can be used to cancel an active deployment.

 ```yaml
 - ${oneops.cancelActiveDeployment(oneOpsConfig)}